brandon-kyle-bailey/semantic-release-test/README.md

 ```
 fix: Fixed a rounding issue with an endpoint
 ```

-will produce a patch version release.
+Will produce a patch version release.
 I.e. X.X.1 and will automatically populate a release notes doc using the commit message types:
 <img width="1251" alt="image" src="https://github.com/user-attachments/assets/dc1b3426-dc1a-4e76-9c5f-2b73edb28129">

-Note the items listed under "Bug Fixes" are commites prefixed with the "fix:" label.
+Note the items listed under "Bug Fixes" are commits prefixed with the "fix:" label.
 The same can be observed with the "Features" list using the "feat:" prefix.

 The integration will also add a lovely comment to the closed PR:
 <img width="904" alt="image" src="https://github.com/user-attachments/assets/a0568248-933d-4d75-b9d7-2b1eb4dd470d">